AntoineL2028/Salezi/README.md

 ## Overview

 The Cloudly Backend project is the backend application for Cloudly, a platform providing an API for managing stocks and sales of products for FNAC's sales partners.
-The project includes three different roles: Super Admin, FNAC Manager, and Seller, with role-based access control (RBAC) for enhanced security.
+The project includes three different roles: Super Admin, FNAC Manager, and Seller, with role-based access control for enhanced security.
 The backend is built using Strapi with an SQLite database.

+A category of items is referred to a "collection."
+Each collection comprises a set of individual products, and each product is characterized by a set of attributes.
+These attributes may include simple characteristics or more intricate ones, which are denoted as components and, in turn, consist of their own set of attributes.

+3 collections are already created in the system so that you can see an example of how the system works.
+These collections are: Books, CDs and Electronics.

 ## Installation